Linus8D/Java-HTML5-API/README.md

 # Introduction
 Websites can be though of as either being static or dynamic.
-A _static website_ is composed of HTML files on a server.
-Each time a user visits a web page on the website the corresponding HTML file is directly rendered by the user's web browser.
+A _static website_ is composed of HTML files on a server and the corresponding web page's are rendered directly in a visitors browser.
 This contrasts to so-called _dynamic websites_ which are not composed of HTML files on a server.
 Instead, a web page of a dynamic website is assembled upon each user request by a server-side web application.

 A _static website_ is composed of HTML files along with external assets such as Javascripts and CSS files.
 This contrasts to  _dynamic websites_ which are assembled by a serve-side web-application each time an user visits a website.